Controlled, consistent, precise, and tunable.

-Think of the Flexx Handlebars as independent suspension for your hands.
-All the movement of the bar is articulating near the plane of the front suspension for the most natural feel possible.
-You should never feel a properly set up Flexx Handlebar move (unless you’re pushing on it, on the stand), it should feel similar to a traditional handlebar on the track/trail but you should notice substantially less abuse at the hands and upper body throughout the ride.
+The movement of the bar is articulating near the plane of the front suspension.
+A properly set up Flexx Handlebar should feel similar to a traditional handlebar on the trail, but you should feel like the front suspension is tracking better and notice less abuse at your hands and upper body throughout the ride.
 That’s not magic, that’s years of testing and development at play.
 That’s our philosophy.
-That is why the Flexx Handlebar feels like a traditional bar on the bike.
-That is why your suspension will feel like it's working better.
-And that is why you will not feel the handlebar "moving" while riding.
+Subtle, yet amazing.

-We took the same tact when developing our Impact footpegs, so as not to change the characteristic but still absorb abuse.
+We took the same tact when developing our Impact Pegs, so as not to change the characteristic but still absorb abuse.

 Originally, the Flexx Bar did not have crossbars, at that point riders noted fore aft movement of the bar, yielding what many described as the aforementioned “rowing sensation”.
 The bar was absorbing some abuse, but overall was moving and not offering the feedback or input we wanted out of the design.
 It wasn't until crossbars were added, boxing the pivot points, that feedback became positive, detailing the bar working in sync with the suspension for a much more natural feel...Resulting in precise control, input, and performance.

 With all the movement tied near the same plane of the suspension, adding a Flexx Bar provides increased confidence in the front end.
 From tracking, to small bump compliance, you'll notice the bar smoothing the terrain and allowing you to charge obstacles harder, while riding longer with less fatigue.